Common Grommet Questions

 See below for answers to some common questions about grommets.

 The small but mighty grommet is a piece of hardware used to reinforce holes in fabric.
-Grommets are metal rings paired with coinciding washers that engage with each other on either side of the piece of fabric (sold in sets through Trivantage®).
+Grommets are paired with coinciding washers that engage with each other on either side of the fabric (sold in sets through Trivantage®).

 See below for answers to some common questions about grommets.